A BRIEF HISTORY

 • The northern wooded areas of the province were developed first because of the fur trade.

-• Henry Kelsey ( 1690 ) of the Hudson's Bay Company traveled along the Saskatchewan River trying to get the First Nations people to trade their furs.
+• Henry Kelsey ( 1690 ) of the Hudson's Bay Company traveled along the Saskatchewan River trying to get the Indians to trade their furs.
 He was the first white man to enter the Saskatchewan territory.

-• Anthony Henday ( 1754 ) traveled into the plains area, and Samuel Hearne (1774) built a Hudson's Bay Company post at Cumberland House where the First Nations people could come and trade furs.
+• Anthony Henday ( 1754 ) traveled into the plains area, and Samuel Hearne (1774) built a Hudson's Bay Company post at Cumberland House where the Indians could come and trade furs.
 This was the first permanent settlement in Saskatchewan.

-• Other trading posts and forts were built along the rivers.
+• The fur traders continued to explore the province.
+Many other posts were built along the rivers.

 • Small settlements grew near the trading posts.